Quantifying Network Similarity using Graph Cumulants: What we are Not Doing (Related Work)

-\textbf{Obtaining significance by sampling.} Many tests for comparing networks require sampling from the inferred distributions to estimate the significance of their differences.
-Common examples include the use of configuration models \citep{masuda2018configuration}, exponential random graph models (ERGMs) \citep{an2016fitting}, and geometric random graph models \citep{asta2014geometric}.
+Many tests for comparing networks require sampling from the inferred distributions to estimate the significance of their differences.
+Common examples include the use of configuration models \citep{masuda2018configuration}, exponential random graph models \citep{an2016fitting}, and geometric random graph models \citep{asta2014geometric}.
 Such methods are typically computationally intensive, rendering them difficult (or impossible) to implement in practice \citep{ginoza2010network}.
 The two tests considered in this paper sidestep this issue entirely, analytically computing the significance of the observed differences between the networks.